 - CN8-11: The finish hardware schedule will be provided to UCF by the Architect with the Design Development Phase submittal.
-This submittal shall include standard locking and keying system information and the appropriate lock functions, in accordance with ANSI/BHMA A156.2 Standard for Bored and Pre-Assembled Locks. - 2.
-When preparing the hardware schedule, the door hardware set numbers shall relate to space and room numbers assigned by UCF. - 3.
-Upon receipt of the Design Development drawings, the UCF Department of Security and Emergency Management will review the drawings to locate and review the required card readers and cameras for each project. - 4.
+This submittal shall include standard locking and keying system information and the appropriate lock functions, in accordance with ANSI/BHMA A156.2 Standard for Bored and Pre-Assembled Locks. - When preparing the hardware schedule, the door hardware set numbers shall relate to space and room numbers assigned by UCF. - Upon receipt of the Design Development drawings, the UCF Department of Security will review the drawings to locate and review the required card readers and cameras for each project. - 4.
 Lever-handle building entrance door hardware is prohibited. - 5.
-All exterior doors shall have electric strikes and shall fail-secure during a power failure. - 6.
-Exterior operable devices shall have an integral finish.
-Field-applied or factory-applied surface coatings are prohibited. - 7.
-Do not paint door hinges and hardware or fire door labels.
+All access controlled doors shall be electrified with an electrified mortise lock, trim, or latch retraction device.
+Electric strikes and electromagnetic locks shall only be used with approval from the UCF Department of Security.
+All doors shall fail secure during a power failure, unless required otherwise by code.